Barbara Kreski, M.H.S., OTR/L, HTR

 Alicia Green is responsible for maintaining the Buehler Enabling Garden as a hands-on teaching garden and for delivering therapeutic horticulture programs.
 Green also manages a staff of 40 volunteers who assist with garden maintenance and promoting the mission of the Enabling Garden as a barrier-free garden.
 She has a B.A. in biology from the University of Illinois with an emphasis in ornamental horticulture and began her career at the Chicago Botanic Garden in 2000 as the nursery grower.
 She continued to gain experience in interior landscaping, exterior landscaping, high-end garden retail, and holiday design.
 She obtained a master's degree in counseling from Northeastern Illinois University in 2009 and is a national certified counselor as well as a registered horticultural therapist.

-Clare Johnson serves as the off-site manager of Horticultural Therapy Services at the Chicago Botanic Garden.
-She is responsible for the planning, supervision, and delivery of horticultural therapy services at sites throughout the greater Chicago area including residences for adults with special needs, special-education programs, and veterans' hospitals.
-Johnson also provides consultation to facilities planning therapeutic gardens.
-This includes systematically discerning the needs, uses, and stakeholders in the project and providing conceptual designs based on that process.
-She has a bachelor's degree in landscape architecture from the University of Illinois, Urbana-Champaign.
-She is scheduled to complete the horticultural therapy certificate program and is working toward registration through the American Horticultural Therapy Association.
+Kay Knight serves as the off-site coordinator of Horticultural Therapy Services at the Chicago Botanic Garden.
+She is responsible for the planning and delivery of horticultural therapy services at sites throughout the greater Chicago area including residences for seniors, Chicago Public Schools, and veterans' hospitals.
+She also assists in the maintenance of the Buehler Enabling Garden at the Garden.
+Knight has bachelor’s degrees in psychology and political science from Boston University, and is working toward professional registration through the American Horticultural Therapy Association.